Claire Luchette

 Claire Luchette is an American author.
 They published their first novel, Agatha of Little Neon, in 2021, a book featuring Sisters of the Catholic church.
-Luchette was honored with a "5 under 35" designation by the National Book Foundation in 2021 and was a 2020 National Endowment for the Arts Fellow.
-Before publishing their first novel, Luchette's short story “New Bees” won a 2020 Pushcart Prize.
+Luchette was honored with a "5 under 35" designation by the National Book Foundation in 2021 and was a 2020 National Endowment for the Arts Fellow and a 2020 James Merrill House Fellow in Stonington, CT.
+Before publishing their first novel, Luchette's short story "New Bees" won a 2020 Pushcart Prize.

 Luchette attended Brown University as an undergraduate where they studied English.
 Later, Luchette received a Master of Fine Arts degree from the University of Oregon.
-They are a Chicago native and currently live in Ohio where they are the inaugural Post-Graduate Hopkins Fellow in the Department of English at John Carroll University.
+They are a Chicago native and currently live in New York.